OpenSourceCodeProjects/OSCP.SyncfusionPresentation.HtmlConversion.NET/README.md

 # OSCP.SyncfusionPresentation.HtmlConversion.NET
 Convert PowerPoint Presentations to/from HTML using the Syncfusion.Presentation.NET library.
-The initial release is planned for July 2023.
+The initial release is planned for 4 June 2023.

 Example
 ---